0xOvid/BotR_ClimbingCompetition/README.md

 - implementer state management?
 - maybe setup traefik

+### TESTING ::.
+Since its a very self contained system we can create the following test:
+- upload users and routes to database
+    * different encoding styles
+    * check the database after uploads
+- login as user
+    * just generate a samll database
+- update user info
+    * check database and maybe also competition export
+- update varions competition stats
+    * check exports
+- change user name
+    * check export
+- login as another user
+- do the same
+    * again check the exported file
+- as admin export the results
+- check if everything is as expected

+2025-05-09 - test
+- Måske drop Down boks på gradering og antal dag kan minimere fejl indtastninger….
+Men det er total nice-2-have

 - færdiggør

 - Create a start competition state where databases cannot be deleted and only when in this mode or testing user ids can be updated
 - opdater tekst på login page
 - måske gør så tablkes ikke bliver slettet men bare bliver markeret som deleted a.k.a. implementer soft delete i databasen

 # .:: DONE ::.
 - tjek om man kan få fil download til at virke for både windows og linux